johanalkstal/hypermedia-app-starter/README.md

 - alpine.js (https://alpinejs.dev/)
 - tailwindcss (https://tailwindcss.com/)

 Run `deno task tailwind` to watch for CSS changes.

 Run `deno task dev` to run the server and watch for code changes.

+A GitHub workflow is included to deploy the `main` branch to Deno Deploy.
+Change the `"project-name"` in `deploy.yml` to the name of your Deno Deploy project.